cp-pratik-k/Flutter-Roadmap/README.md

 ### Practical 2.3
 * Implement an app with a bottom bar that has 4 screens (home, setting, like, search).
    - Implement a route between screens.
-   - Implement go_router for bottombar navigation or you can user indexedStack for bottombar navigation.
+   - Implement go_router for bottombar navigation or you can use indexedStack for bottombar navigation.

 ## Sprint 3: